Kevin Grocott: Playing career

 Grocott spent time in a youth teams of both Derby County F.C. and Notts County F.C. before he signed with Burton Albion F.C.
 In May 2010 he signed his first professional contract with a club.

-He made his debut on 11 September 2010,as substitute replacing Aaron Webster 40 minutes into a 3–3 draw with Rotherham United F.C.at a Don Valley Stadium.
+He made his debut on 11 September 2010, as substitute replacing Aaron Webster 40 minutes into a 3–3 draw with Rotherham United F.C.at a Don Valley Stadium.
 At the point he entered the game Burton were losing 3–0.

 On 31 January 2011 Grocott joined Vauxhall Motors F.C. for a month's loan.
 Grocott made his debut for Vauxhall Motors F.C. against Droylsden F.C. on 1 February 2011.

-Grocott an joined Vauxhall Motors on a permanent deal on 25 March after his release from Burton Albion where he stayed until he was released from his contract on 1 October 2011 to join Mickleover Sports.
+Grocott joined Vauxhall Motors on a permanent deal on 25 March after his release from Burton Albion where he stayed until he was released from his contract on 1 October 2011 to join Mickleover Sports.

-3 November 2016 Joined Matlock Town F.C.
+On 3 November 2016 he joined Matlock Town F.C.